 Where You Can Find Clark Howard

-You can find more advice on Clark Howard’s website.
-There you can find all his advice on saving money and avoiding scams.
-The website has articles, videos and money guides on topics like cars, student loan debt and investing.
+You can find more advice on Clark Howard’s website, via his podcast or by listening to his daily radio show.
+On the website, you can find his advice on saving money and avoiding scams.
+There you’ll find articles, videos and money guides on topics like cars, student loan debt and investing.

-If you prefer reading, Howard has published 10 books.
+If you prefer reading, Howard has published numerous books.
 His most recent book, “Living Large in Lean Times,” was a national bestseller.
-The book offers more than 250 ways to earn extra money, reduce debt and to be smarter with your money.
+The book offers more than 250 ways to earn extra money, reduce debt and be smarter with your money.